TrebledJ/trebledj.github.io/content/tags/misc/meta.md

 ---
 ---

 Posts regarding this very site.
-Not Zucky's megacorporation!
+Not the heartless antagonistic privacy-shilling megacorporation.